msheliga1/uriHW9NodeReadmeGen/README.md

     Make Sure it Works
     Insert Vidoe and/or Screenshot X2 of deployment into readme file.

-## Tools and Technologies Used - HTML, CSS BootStrap Framework and JQuery
+## Tools and Technologies Used
     Github - Branches not needed, but could use.
         - GitIgnore to keep NPM libraries out of gitHub repo.
     NPM - Node Package Manager
         fs - fileSystem
-    inquirer - Used for prompts (text, checkboxes, radio buttons, etc.)
+        inquirer - Used for prompts (text, list, checkboxes, editor, etc.) email-validator - a nice add on to validate the user entered email.
     Agile - Try to assign a little work at a time.

 ## Acceptance Criteria